KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+The final model architecture I used to acheive over 94% accuracy on the test and validation sets is given in the table below.

 | Layer # |  Layer Type | Filter | Stride | Input | Output |
 |:-------:|:-----------:|:------:|:------:|:-----:|:------:|
 | 1 |  Convolusion | 5 x 5 x 6 | 1 x 1 | 32 x 32 x 1 | 28 x 28 x 6 |